What is it?

 Where do you use it?

-As an external substrate for tiled residential balconies and decks.
+As an external substrate for tiled residential balconies and verandahs.
 It’s an alternative to particle board, plywood or compressed fibre cement.

 What are the key benefits?